• Skip to primary navigation

 Millets Kanji

 When i switched to millets, i changed to leftover millets porridge with varagu/kodo millet and Kambu/pearl millet.
-But these were cold porridge, served with curd or buttermilk.
+Starting of summer, this delish ragi porridge is famous in south India, you can see small food carts selling this on road side.
+But these are cold porridges, served with curd or buttermilk.

-Both my kiddos love the Ragi and cashewnut porridge, when served warm with lots of roasted cashews on top.
-So, as a final touch to the Breakfast Genre, i bring you a Sathumaavu kanji using Mixed millets made at home.
+Both my kiddos love the Ragi and cashewnut porridge, when served warm, with lots of roasted cashews on top.
+So, like a feather to the cap of porridges, i bring you a simple homemade, Sathumaavu kanji/ health mix using Mixed millets made at home.

 Name of the Millet Hindi Tamil